Table of Contents

 Key Takeaways

-Moral rights are a fundamental right that ensures you can be recognised as the creator of a particular piece of work and protects your integrity as a writer or artist.
-If you sell or assign your exclusive right to use a specific piece of work that you have created, you still retain your moral rights, and you cannot sell or otherwise transfer these to another person.
+Moral rights are fundamental rights that ensure you can be recognised as the creator of a particular piece of work and protect your integrity as a writer or artist.
+If you sell or assign your exclusive right to use a specific piece of work you have created, you still retain your moral rights, and you cannot sell or otherwise transfer these to another person.
 You can, however, waive these rights, should you wish to.

 If you need help asserting your moral rights or understanding your intellectual property rights, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.